-* Experimental compounds provided by company.

-** Rates were calculated according to labeled products

 2.2.1.
 Field experiment

-Field trials were conducted at Aceitera General Deheza (AGD) experimental station in General Deheza (province of Córdoba, Argentina - 32° 45′ 20.53″S, 63° 46′ 56.5″W), located in the main peanut producing region with high T. frezii inoculum field pressure (Paredes, 2017).
+Field trials were conducted at the Aceitera General Deheza (AGD) experimental station in General Deheza (province of Córdoba, Argentina – 32° 45’ 20.53” S, 63° 46’ 56.5” W), located in the main peanut producing region with high T. frezii inoculum field pressure (Paredes, 2017).
 The inoculum concentration in the experimental area was higher than 4500 smut teliospores/g of soil.
-Treatments were distributed upon a randomized complete block design with four replications.
+Treatments were distributed in a randomized complete block design with four replications.
 Plots consisted of four rows of peanut seedlings at 0.7 m spacing and 8 m long.
-Fungicides were applied at night (between 9 - 11 pm) considering the soil as spraying target, with a CO2 pressurized backpack and handheld boom equipped with 4-nozzles (hollow cone, ALBUS ATR 80) spaced 50-cm, delivering 120 L/ha at a pressure of 310 kPa and 0.9 m/s spray walking speed.
-The first application was done seven days after R2 stage (beginning peg) (Boote, 1982) and the second one 10 days after the first one.
+Fungicides were applied at night (between 9–11 pm) considering the soil as the spraying target, with a CO2 pressurized backpack and handheld boom equipped with four nozzles (hollow cone, ALBUS ATR 80), 50-cm spacing, delivering 120 L/ha at a pressure of 310 kPa and 0.9 m/s spray walking speed.
+The first application was done seven days after the R2 stage (beginning peg) (Boote, 1982) and the second one ten days after the first one.

 2.2.2.
-Pots experiments
+Pot experiments

-Two experiments with peanut plants growing in pots were conducted at INTA research facilities in Córdoba city (-31° 28' 3.8"S, -64° 8' 50.4"W).
+Two experiments with peanut plants growing in pots were conducted at the INTA research facilities in Córdoba city (−31° 28’ 3.8” S, −64° 8’ 50.4” W).
 Single peanut plants were grown in 10 L pots containing a substrate composed of a 3:1 mixture of sterilized soil-vermiculite and T. frezii teliospores.
 Inoculum was added at a rate of 10,000 teliospores/g of substrate by drenching of a T. frezii spore suspension.
 T. frezii spores and soil used to fill the pots were obtained from the experimental area of the field trials.
 A completely randomized design, with five (2014/15, from now on 2015) and eight (2015/16, from now on 2016) repetitions was used for each treatment.
-Treatments consisted of two fungicide sprayings: at 7 to 10 days after R2 (beginning peg) and 10 days after the first one.
+Treatments consisted of two fungicide sprayings: at 7–10 days after R2 (beginning peg) and ten days after the first one.
 Each fungicide application consisted of three manual sprays (approximately 2.5 ml), directed to the plant base and pegs.

 2.3.
 Disease assessment

-Smut intensity assessment was performed at physiological mature crop stage (R8, Boote, 1982) (Rago et al., 2017).
-Severity was visually estimated using a five-class scale (Astiz Gasso et al., 2008) which takes into account both grains disease status within the pod (Figure 1).
-Disease assessment in the field plots experiment was performed by collecting 1 m² from the two central grooves of each plot (and all pods produced in that area were evaluated) and in the pots experiment all the pods contained in the pots were evaluated.
+Smut intensity assessment was performed at the physiological mature crop stage (R8) (Boote, 1982; Rago et al., 2017).
+Severity was visually estimated using a five-class scale (Astiz Gasso et al., 2008) which takes into account both grains’ disease status within the pod (Figure 1).
+Disease assessment in the field plot experiment was performed by collecting 1 m² from the two central grooves of each plot (and all pods produced in that area were evaluated) and in the pot experiment, all the pods contained in the pots were evaluated.